advancedresearch/advancedresearch.github.io/blog/2017-10-30-evolutionary-algorithms-might-reduce-costs-of-fixing-climate-change.md

 1. The energy source bottleneck
 2. The material bottleneck
-3. The algoritmic complexity bottleneck
+3. The algorithmic complexity bottleneck

 I will first put some effort to explain the 2 first ones, because the 3rd is building on top of the two.